Longbow The Feature FILM Screenplay by Lynn John - Directed by Edilberto Restino

-The short film forerunner of The Welsh Braveheart - the true story of warrior Prince, Llewelyn the Great, and Joan, daughter of King John of England, and the uniting of the country of Wales.
+The Welsh Braveheart - the true story of warrior Prince, Llewelyn the Great, and Joan, daughter of King John of England, and the uniting of the country of Wales.

 LONGBOW is a story of love and war in 13th Century Wales and England, of intrigue, of treachery, of the hangings of innocent Welsh hostages, of battles, of sieges, of a handsome warrior Prince, Llewelyn, of Wales, his young and beautiful wife, Joan, and her vicious, vengeful father, King John of England.
 But above all, it is an inspiring account of the creation of the nation of Wales, and true story of the love and forgiveness that triumphs against all odds.